Posted on Friday, 25th April 2014 by

 Share

 My Aunt Pauline and Uncle Jack preplanned their final arrangements in their early 50s.
 Uncle Jack had several major heart attacks in his mid 40s and thought for sure he would be the first one to go.
 He lived to 81 and my aunt passed away a year before he died.
-They purchased graves and actually had the headstone placed on the graves and engraved with their names and birth dates.
-When my aunt passed first the cemetery had a stone mason add the date.
-After Uncle Jack died, he was a world war II veteran, I contacted the VA and had a military marker placed at the foot of his grave.
-I think My aunt and Uncle would have appreciated that.
+They purchased graves and had the headstone placed on the graves and engraved with their names and birth dates.

 If you or your spouse is a veteran both of you can be buried at a national cemetery.
 The government pays for the cost of the grave and internment.
 Your local funeral director will assist with the arrangements.
 My cousin’s husband was buried at the National Cemetery in Washington County PA and the grounds are beautifully maintained in a quiet country setting.

 Veteran’s burial benefits include a gravesite and vault in any of our 131 national cemeteries with available space, opening and closing of the grave, perpetual care, a Government headstone or marker, a burial flag, and a Presidential Memorial Certificate, at no cost to the family.
-Cremated remains are buried or inurned in national cemeteries in the same manner and with the same honors as casketed remains.

 Burial benefits available for spouses and dependents buried in a national cemetery include burial with the Veteran, perpetual care, and the spouse or dependents name and date of birth and death will be inscribed on the Veteran’s headstone, at no cost to the family.
 Eligible spouses and dependents may be buried, even if they predecease the Veteran.

-I discovered that Cremation can also be expensive depending on how it is arranged.
+Cremation is generally less expensive; However, cremation costs can be high depending on how it is arranged.
 For example, embalming may be required for extended viewings unless you elect to do the cremation before the viewing and simply display the urn.
-A grave or niche may be needed for cremated remains while others spread the ashes of a loved one at a location that held special meaning for the deceased.

-You can either pay in advance through various cemetery associations and funeral homes for burial and funeral services, start by purchasing the rights to the graves, and/or at a minimum prepare a list of your wishes.
+At a minimum, prepare a list of your wishes.
 The goal is to have a plan showing where you wish to be buried, data collected that will be needed by the funeral home for the death certificate and notices, the desired ceremony, viewings, grave site, and funds either set aside or prepaid.
-I prepared our wills, powers of attorney using WillMaker Plus by Intuit.
-This software package includes a detailed final arrangement document that you can keep with you wills and other documents.

 Most funeral homes will provide final arrangement booklets or forms for you to use and many funeral directors will maintain a copy on file for your heirs.
 Another option is to complete a basic plan by outlining the following areas for each party and adding it to your estate plan and paperwork: